Cooperating Teacher of a Clinical Practice Candidate

 Sequence of Responsibilities for the Teacher Education Candidates

-The term clinical practice involves a gradual and sequential introduction to, and eventual assumption of, the full range of experiences associate with teaching.
+The term of clinical practice involves a gradual introduction to, and eventual assumption of, the full range of experiences associated with teaching.
 As always, teacher education candidates and cooperating teachers should consider the particular requirements of the classroom setting, students, and program.
 The following schedule is a general one that allows teacher education candidates to assume increased teaching responsibilities over the semester:

-The Induction Phase of Clinical Practice - The first and second weeks of clinical practice should include orientation to the classroom, school, and community, and preparation for assuming major teaching activities.
+The Induction Phase of Clinical Practice- The first and second weeks of clinical practice should include orientation to the classroom, school, and community, and preparation for assuming major teaching activities.
 Whenever possible during these first two weeks, the teacher education candidates should assume some responsibility for teaching or working with individual or small groups of students and assist the teacher.
+It is very important for the candidate to get to know the names of students and staff with whom they work.
+Also, this is the when the candidate should become familiar with school policies, especially those that relate to safety and security.

 The Sustained Teaching Phase of Clinical Practice – By week five of the clinical practice, teacher education candidates should take on more responsibility for the teaching.
 At this point, teacher education candidates should be teaching two or three classes/subjects.
 They should also attend faculty meetings; continue to work with small groups; and plan for continued class involvement.
 In addition, the teacher education candidates should assume some of the supervisory responsibilities that are part of the cooperating teacher’s job (i.e. supervision of the cafeteria, playground, study hall, bus duty, etc.).